Christchurch United: 1990s

-1998 - 2006 Canterbury Premier League
+1998–2006 Canterbury Premier League

 The first year of the Canterbury Premier League saw United field a strong team composed of current and future New Zealand internationals, including the young yet unwavering pair of Ryan Nelsen and Ben Sigmund in central defence.
 Christchurch United won the 1998 season by seven points, scoring 67 and conceding six.

 The following three years became a three-way battle between Christchurch United, Christchurch Rangers, and newly formed Halswell United, in which United struggled to overcome the dominance of the other two.
 Lack of funding in the following few seasons saw the club slip further down the table, and the club were relegated in 2006 for the first time in their history.

-2007 – 2016
+2007–2016

 The competition in the second tier of Canterbury Football was notoriously fierce, which was noted when Burnside put on a dominant 2007 season that let them finish 14 points clear of third-place United.
-After an intense match against Avon United in the penultimate game of the 2008 season, a 3-2 victory, courtesy of a 91st minute winner by Danny Atwell, spurred the team to a 6-0 victory against Canterbury United in the final game of the season to secure promotion back to the Mainland Premier League.
+After an intense match against Avon United in the penultimate game of the 2008 season, a 3-2 victory, courtesy of a 91st minute winner by Steve Hill, spurred the team to a 6-0 victory against Canterbury United in the final game of the season to secure promotion back to the Mainland Premier League.

 United fought in the lower end of the Mainland Premier League for several years, and the loss of their home ground following the destruction of QEII Stadium from the 2010-2011 Christchurch earthquakes forced the team to relocate from what had been their home ground since 1974.
 Now playing their home games from English Park, United were relegated for a second time in 2012.
 After a hard-fought couple of seasons, the club were once again promoted to the Mainland Premier League in 2014.

 In the following season, United moved their first team games to Spreydon Domain for the first time in the club’s history, which brought the junior and senior sections of the club closer together.
 During this period, United began to merge the committees of both sections; this resulted in first team players getting more involved with the junior teams and provided the opportunity for youth players to break into the first team.
 However, a rocky season resulted in the club’s third relegation in 2015.